↑

 Instructions

-• Halve the eggs lengthwise.
-Carefully remove yolks and place in a small bowl.
+• Halve 6 eggs lengthwise.
+The yolks should pop right out or you can use the thin edge of a butter knife, and place in a small bowl.
 Mash the yolks with a fork.
-Add jalapeno pepper and all ingredients through the black pepper.
+Add minced jalapeño, mayonnaise, pickled jalapeños, pickled jalapeño juice, cilantro, mustard, cayenne pepper, sea salt, and black pepper.
 Taste and add more salt or black pepper, to taste.

 • Spoon mixture into hollowed out egg whites.